cyndereN/Game-Design-Learning/HCI/UCL/COMP0021/notes.md

 ## 5.3 How to conduct HE

+- Train evaluators
+- Identify problems
+- Rate priority
+- Collate

+To be more precise:
 1. Train some experts (3-5 evaluators)
 2. Get individual experts to use heuristics to find problems
 3. Permit experts to generate new heuristics